 Why persona-level testing beats element-level testing

 Element-level testing finds the 'average' winner.
 Persona-level testing finds who responds to what.
 A 35-year-old working parent and a 22-year-old college student react differently to the same hook.
-By testing personas in parallel with $25-50/day per persona, you build a targeting strategy that's 2-3x more efficient than scaling a single winning creative universally.
+By testing personas in parallel with $25-50/day per persona, you build a targeting strategy that is meaningfully more efficient than scaling a single winning creative universally.

 What mistakes do most teams make when A/B testing creatives?

-We've audited hundreds of app campaigns and found that 60-70% are testing creatives without a documented hypothesis or testing framework.
-They're essentially guessing.
-The teams that document their hypothesis (e.g., 'Curiosity gap hooks will outperform product-first hooks with female users under 30 by 20%'), test single variables, and keep a creative changelog outperform by 3-4x.
+In our experience, a large proportion of app campaigns are testing creatives without a documented hypothesis or testing framework—they're essentially guessing.
+The teams that document their hypothesis (e.g., ‘Curiosity gap hooks will outperform product-first hooks with female users under 30’), test single variables, and build creative testing roadmaps consistently outperform those that don't.

 - Testing 2+ variables simultaneously makes it impossible to know which variable drove the lift